JujuAdams/Scribble/9.0/colour.md

 ## Texture Colour

 Text colour in Scribble starts with the source texture being used.
 GameMaker's standard native fonts are stored as pure white text, and generally speaking all text should be created in a pure white colour.
-If you're using spritefonts (or you're including sprites in your text) take care when choosing your source colour.
+If you're using spritefonts, or you're including sprites in your text, then any subsequent adjustments will be applied on top of the source texture colour.

 ?> Scribble can bake text borders into standard fonts and spritefonts.
 These are calculated as modifications to the source texture.
 As a result, colourisation is applied to the border as well as the basic text.
 SDF fonts have their own border method `.sdf_border()` that is **not** affected by colourisation.